rstodden/DEPlain/B__Document-level_Corpus/DEplain-web-doc/README.md

 ## DEPlain: DEplain-web for Document Simplification
+This directory contains the document-level data of DEplain-web (DEplain-web) split into subdirectories based on the alignment type and license of the documents.
+For each subcorpus the data is provided in two formats, i.e., plain text and with sentence splits.

 ## Dataset Statement for DEplain-web
 The dataset statement and the dataset can also be found on huggingface: [https://huggingface.co/datasets/DEplain/DEplain-web](https://huggingface.co/datasets/DEplain/DEplain-web).